 If such thoughts and sentiments speak to you, then be advised that much wonderful reading awaits you in the column’s previous installments.

 Although my work as an author has been overwhelmingly centered in realms of darkness and horror, as cross-fertilized by my deep and personal focus on matters of religion, philosophy, and psychology, I have also been a lifelong lover of fantasy and science fiction.
-So perhaps it’s not surprising that one of the foundational books in my life has been A Wrinkle in Time, which wraps all of these genres, themes, and concerns up inside a story, a writing style, and a sensibility that together epitomize the word “wonderful.”
+So perhaps it’s not surprising that one of the foundational books in my life has been A Wrinkle in Time, which wraps up all of these genres, themes, and concerns inside a story, a writing style, and a sensibility that together epitomize the word “wonderful.”
 Interestingly, over the past decade-plus of my involvement in professional writing and publishing, I’ve found that many other authors who likewise work in the field labeled “horror” count Wrinkle as one of their most cherished books.

 Yesterday I caught wind of the fact that a graphic novel adaptation has just been released.
 I did a bit of looking into it.
 This involved reading several plot summaries and celebrations of the original novel.
 And, appropriately enough, it all sent my thoughts and emotions soaring backward and forward through time.
 Read the rest of this entry